dannykhoai/streetparking/README.md

 # streetparking
 Custom trained car recognition for street parking

-I live in a great city: perfect nature, good accessibilty, cool people, peaceful neighborhood.
+I live in a great neighborhood: perfect nature, good accessibilty, cool peeps living around. <br>
 Except its parking access.

 In short, I need to know whether those street parking spaces are available in order to fit my car in.
-I could do it with manually by keep checking out from the window.<br>
+I could do it with manually by keep looking out from the window.<br>
 Or I use Object detection - Machine learning?